Home Alphabetical A ADHD Full Form

 Attention Deficit Hyperactivity Disorder (ADHD) is a neurodevelopmental disorder that affects individuals across various age groups, impacting their attention span, impulse control, and hyperactivity levels.
 In this comprehensive guide, we’ll delve into the causes, symptoms, diagnosis, and management of ADHD, shedding light on the challenges individuals face and the strategies to navigate them.

-See also UNICEF Full Form
+See also BIEC Full Form

 Introduction